 - Add chickpeas and your spices and stir to coat.

 - Next, pour in the broth, coconut milk, lentils, sweet potato, cashews, raisins, and shredded coconut.
-Simmer and cover (slightly ajar) to cook.
+Simmer and cover (with lid slightly ajar) to cook.
 Stir occasionally to make sure nothing is sticking.

 - When time is up, carefully uncover.
 The potato should be fork tender.